LaCava-Lab/Copurification-Data-retrieval/Notebooks/Notes.md

--Fixed issue #3 and #4.
+1.Fixed issue #3 and #4.
--updated query name for import.
+2.updated query name for import.
--Finalized and exported PMID list to PMID_lists folder.
+3.Finalized and exported PMID list to PMID_lists folder.
--**Note**: don't forget that *Query file + PMID_lists* need to be in the same folder of the environment for the code to run.
+##**Note**: don't forget that *Query file + PMID_lists* need to be in the same folder of the environment for the code to run.